-Istanbul E-pass includes Galata Tower Entrance Ticket.
+Istanbul E-pass includes a Galata Tower Entrance Ticket.
 Simply scan your QR code at the entrance and get in.

 One of the most colorful regions in Istanbul is Galata.
-Located just on the side of the famous Golden Horn, this beautiful area welcomes different religions and ethnicities for more than centuries.
+Located just on the side of the famous Golden Horn, this beautiful area has welcomed different religions and ethnicities for more than centuries.
 The Galata Tower also stands in this region, watching Istanbul for more than 600 years.
 While it was an important trade port, this place also became the house of many Jews running away from Spain and Portugal in the 15th century.
 Let's look at the short story about this area and famous places to visit while you are there.

 Importance of Galata Tower

 Galata stands on the other side of the Golden Horn, which is also the place it takes its first recorded name.
 Pera was the first name of this place which means ''the other side''.
 Starting from the beginning of the Roman Era, Galata had two importance.
 The first one was that this was the most important port as the water here was more stable than the Bosphorus.
 Bosphorus is an important trade route between the Black Sea and the Sea of Marmara, but the big problem was the currents being powerful and unpredictable.
 As a result, there was a significant need for a safe harbor.
 Golden Horn was a natural harbor and a vital place, especially for the navy of the Romans.
 It is a bay with only one entrance from the Bosphorus.
 As this was not an open sea, there was nowhere to go in case of an attack.
 That's why the security of this place was vital.
 For this purpose, there were two essential locations.
 The first one was the chain that was blocking the entrance of the Golden Horn.
 One side of this chain was in today's Topkapi Palace and the other side was in the Galata region.
 The second important part was the Galata Tower.
 For a long time, it was the highest human-made tower in Istanbul.
 Let's see the short story of the Galata Tower Istanbul.